santiago-pelaez/crimson-hackathon/docs/README.md

 #### **Threat Levels**:
 1. **Green (Low Threat <= 30)**:
    - Users located in **West Coast** regions (Seattle, Portland, California) which simulate where our small company is based, are assumed to be green.
-   - 5 failed login attempt adds 15 points to our threat model, and a 30-second timeout occurs after every 5th failed attempt.
+   - 5 failed login attempts adds 15 points to our threat model, and a 30-second timeout occurs after every 5th failed attempt.

 2. **Yellow (Medium Threat < 60)**:
    - Users accessing via **domestic VPNs** or showing suspicious behavior patterns.